baloise/gitopscli/docs/commands/deploy.md

   --commit-message COMMIT_MESSAGE
                         Specify exact commit message of deployment commit --branch BRANCH       Specify the branch where the changes should be committed to.
-If omitted with --create-pr, a random branch is created.
+Creates a new branch if it doesn't exist yet.
   --username USERNAME   Git username (alternative: GITOPSCLI_USERNAME env
                         variable)
   --password PASSWORD   Git password or token (alternative: GITOPSCLI_PASSWORD